-If you cruise above FL200 then just set your Destination, Max Cruise Altitude and enable Adjust Options Automatically.
-If your system has wind shifts enable the Adjust Sim Friendly Options, if your system has severe wind shifts then enable the Use Maximum Stabilisation option too.
+If you cruise above FL200 then set your Destination and Max Cruise Altitude.
+If your system has wind shifts enable the Sim Friendly GRIB Wind Targets option in the Weather Download dialog, this option gives you winds very close if not the same as the true forecast, especially if you have specified your Cruise Altitude.